How A Web Crawler Works - Back To The Basics

-So if you want search engines to know that parachutes are a big deal on your website, mention them in your headings, meta data and opening sentences.
+So if you want search engines to know that Cocker Spaniels are a big deal on your website, mention them in your headings, meta data and opening sentences.

 The fact that web crawlers regularly trawl the web to make sure their index is up to date also suggests that having fresh content on your website is a good thing too.

 In fact, many businesses take steps to ensure that web crawlers 'see' all of the content available.
 This is particularly an issue for websites with lots of dynamic content which may only be visible after making a search.

 Here you can see how Google Search Console can be used to understand how many of your pages are indexed, which pages were excluded and why, along with any errors or warnings that were encountered when crawling your website.